akshay-nm/homework-assignment-2/README.md

 > The default environment is "staging" and currently is the only environment defined in the configuration file.
 <br><br>

+# API overview

+## Integration with stripe.com and mailgun.com

+All the necessary information required to perform valid test transaction is stored in config file.
+For testing purposes, a module with all dummy information has been added to the API.
+When the app launches in staging environment, this module is used.
+This module adds payment information to each new user whenever a valid create user request is received.

 ## Interacting with API